zacharywilliams05/Cyber-Range-VM-Creation-Automation/readme.md

 ![image](https://github.com/user-attachments/assets/9ffa3665-97e8-4f1c-a241-c7e1a3ce57f1)</br>
 I wanted to automate the creation of the Windows and Linux VMs for our labs.
 Working with duck.ai it showed me how to export an ARM template that I could run over and over.
+It is also important to remember that in a real environment we will be handling hundreds if not thouasands (if not hundreds-of-thousands) endpoints.
+There is no scalable way to create things manually and we must script to scale.

 ____
 # Step Zero